Steve-Hawk/String-Theory-Class/README.md

 - String theory and M-Theory: A modern introduction
 - Lecture Notes in this repository (Believe me the novice-friendly lecture notes are really lacking!)

-* I will continue to upload mainly my homework solutions and more related materials to this repository
+I will continue to upload mainly my homework solutions and more related materials to this repository, if anyone finds this repository useful, please share it; Or any other valuable resources, please tell me to add it up.